Cyberattack in Ukraine targets government websites | Law-Order

 Cyberattack in Ukraine targets government websites

-Washington and its allies have refused to provide such pledges, but said they are ready for the talks.High-stakes talks this week between Moscow and the US, followed by a meeting of Russia and NATO representatives and a meeting at the Organization for Security and Cooperation in Europe, failed to bring about any immediate progress.European Union foreign policy chief Josep Borrell said Friday that the 27-nation bloc is ready to mobilise all its resources to provide technical assistance to Ukraine and help it improve its capacity to weather cyberattacks.

-A huge cyberattack left a number of Ukrainian government websites temporarily unavailable on Friday, officials said.

-While it wasn't immediately clear who was behind the cyberattack, the disruption came amid heightened tensions with Russia and after talks between Moscow and the West failed to yield any significant progress this week.
-Ukrainian Foreign Ministry spokesman Oleg Nikolenko told The Associated Press it was too soon to tell who could have been behind the attack. ''But there is a long record of Russian cyber assaults against Ukraine in the past,” he said.
+Ukrainian Foreign Ministry spokesman Oleg Nikolenko told The Associated Press it was too soon to tell who could have been behind the attack, but there is a long record of Russian cyber assaults against Ukraine in the past.
+Moscow had previously denied involvement in cyberattacks against Ukraine.

+A cyberattack left a number of Ukrainian government websites temporarily unavailable on Friday, officials said.

-The Kremlin has demanded security guarantees from the West that NATO wouldn't expand eastward.
-Last month, Moscow submitted draft security documents demanding that NATO deny membership to Ukraine and other former Soviet countries and roll back the alliance's military deployments in Central and Eastern Europe.
+The Kremlin has demanded security guarantees from the West that NATO deny membership to Ukraine and other former Soviet countries and roll back the alliance's military deployments in Central and Eastern Europe.
 Washington and its allies have refused to provide such pledges, but said they are ready for the talks.

 High-stakes talks this week between Moscow and the US, followed by a meeting of Russia and NATO representatives and a meeting at the Organization for Security and Cooperation in Europe, failed to bring about any immediate progress.